minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 5. A German citizen’s mobile app picks up the German set **(a,b)** -- this yields a match from set **b**.
 6. The Dutch citizen’s mobile app picks up the Dutch set **(a,b)**.
 This yields no matches.
 The Dutch citizen indicates that he has traveled to Germany and therefore also picks up set **c** and **d**; this yields a match on set **d**.

-## Determining regions of interest
+## Determining countries of interest

-A key aspect in the above approach is that we need to know the ‘region of interest’ of all the keys that a user has collected in the 14 days before their positive test.
+A key aspect in the above approach is that we need to know the ‘countries of interest’ of all the keys that a user has collected in the 14 days before their positive test.

 The following diagram shows an example of a traveler who travels to Germany, then to Estonia and finally back home.